rng-guy/NFSMWBartender/README.txt

 To DISABLE..
  • ..a given customisation option, either delete its parameter group or the file containing it.
- • ..a given bug fix, you must delete specific configuration files (see "LIMITATIONS" section).
+ • ..a given bug fix, you must delete specific files (see the "WHAT SHOULD I KNOW...?" section).
  • ..the entire feature set, delete all its configuration files or the folder containing them.